getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/global-integrations.md

 Fixes MYAPP-317
 ```

-When Sentry sees this, we’ll automatically annotate the matching issue with a reference to the commit, and, later, when that commit is part of a release, we’ll mark the issue as resolved.
+When Sentry sees this, we’ll automatically annotate the matching issue with reference to the commit, and later, when that commit is part of a release, we’ll mark the issue as resolved.

 #### Troubleshooting